jmolenaa/Inception/README.md

 - Again, keep in mind this whole thing might be outdated at this point
 - Remember to use the penultimate stable version, which might have changed since I did this project (the Alpine version changed whilst I was doing the project)
 - On Mac, if you docker commands don't work, you need the docker desktop application and it needs to be **running**
+- You'll probably use the browser to test if things work.
+Keep in mind that modern browsers do a lot of stuff behind the scenes, particularly redirections.
+It might f.e. redirect any http request to https for you.
+Same with request to port 80, you might type localhost:80 and it will redirect it automatically to https://localhost:443.
+So I recommend using curl to test if your connections work properly
 - If anything doesn't seem to work even though it used to, your first step should be pruning the system.
-This means getting rid of any lingering images, or caching or anything else.
+This means getting rid of any lingering images, caches or anything else.
 Docker loves to cache and sometimes behaviour can be weird.
 For this I use:
 ```
 docker stop docker ps -qa
 docker builder prune -f && docker system prune -af